 We are proud to provide meals with an extensive variety of flavors and nutritional benefits.

 Message from the Founder

 Thank you for considering A Mother’s Touch for the care and education of your child.
 I began A Mother’s Touch in 1994 in order to fill an important need within our community.
 After the birth of my third daughter, I was looking for an early childhood center that was warm and nurturing, while providing rich educational experiences.
 When I was not satisfied with my options, I decided to start my own center.

 I created A Mother’s Touch as a nurturing place where babies are rocked and cuddled, toddlers are free to explore, preschoolers paint, laugh, and make lasting friendships, and all children are respected, listened to, and valued.

 Early childhood education is my passion, and your child is my priority.
 I invite you to join me on this wonderful journey of childhood.

 Meet Our New Executive Director

 Rachael is a graduate of Columbia University in New York City and Relay Graduate School of Education, the first performance-based graduate school program that makes completion of degree dependent upon demonstrated student achievement.
-She has her Master’s in Education and is an alumni of AmeriCorps’ Teach For America Program, through which she taught in East New York Brooklyn for two years focusing on literacy and character development in partnership with families of the community.
+She has her Master’s in Education and is an alumni of AmeriCorps’ Teach For America Program, through which she taught in East New York Brooklyn for two years focusing on literacy growth and grit in partnership with families of the community.
 She brings these same emphases on literacy, character, and families to her work with A Mother’s Touch.

 Her profound respect for children and educators is the foundation of her commitment to A Mother’s Touch.
 As Executive Director, Rachael looks forward to supporting our mission according to the values that built A Mother’s Touch and that are carried out in classrooms by teachers with great care every day.